Tschanz drive: Construction

 The Tschanz drive is a fully sprung drive, which means that the motors are housed in the sprung part of the locomotive and are thus less exposed to shocks from the rails.
 Also, the shocks from the wheelsets to the rail are reduced because there is less unsprung weight on them.

-The traction motor is firmly mounted in the locomotive frame and drives through a single-stage gearbox to a gear that is located to one side of the wheel.
-The power transmission from this gear to the axle is done with a cardan shaft which has universal joints at both ends and passes through a hollow axle.
+The traction motor is firmly mounted in the locomotive frame and drives through a single-stage gearbox to a gear that is located to one side of the wheel, but the wheel can move with the locomotive suspension relative to the gear.
+The power transmission from this gear to the axle is done with a long cardan shaft from one side to the other, passing through a hollow axle.

 Use

 Rolling stock on which the Tschanz drive was used include: